Welcome to the Charter of European Rural Communities

 How we meet and come together

 We meet several times each year hosted by one of our member towns under the title of People meet People.
 Usually during each summer period, there is one big Annual Meeting.
 At this meeting, eight Youth and Adult Delegates from each member municipality represent their country.
 The meeting takes place over a period of five days.
-This year Nadur in Malta hosted the Annual Meeting from 19 to 23rd July.
+This year Põlva in Estonia hosted the Annual Meeting from 18th to 22nd July.

 The Meetings are an important connectivity for the citizens of Europe.
 It allows the citizens to make and renew strong friendships.
 We express this through many shared activities, including staying with host families.
 Host families are a very important part of the European Charter.
 It allows visiting delegates to truly experience the culture of the host country through a complete immersion in the daily life of that culture.
 We meet, discuss and share daily lives at the kitchen table.
 In this way we become lifelong friends and a part of the Charter family.